03NgSam/Information-Network-Security/README.md

 - 🔐 **Vigenère Cipher**: A polyalphabetic substitution cipher that shifts letters based on a repeating key.
 - 🔐 **DES (Data Encryption Standard)**: A symmetric-key encryption algorithm widely used for securing digital data.
 - 🔐 **Feistel Cipher**: A symmetric structure used in the construction of block ciphers.
+- 🔐 **RSA Encryption**: A public-key cryptosystem based on modular exponentiation and prime factorization.
+- 🔐 **Diffie-Hellman Key Exchange**: A cryptographic protocol that allows two parties to establish a shared secret over an insecure channel.

+---

 ## 📂 Directory Structure
 - 📂 `Caesar Cipher/` - Implementation of the Caesar Cipher.
 - 📂 `MonoalphabeticCipher/` - Implementation of the Monoalphabetic Cipher.
 - 📂 `HillCipher/` - Implementation of the Hill Cipher.
 - 📂 `PlayfairCipher/` - Implementation of the Playfair Cipher.
-- 📂 `Vignere cipher/` - Implementation of the Vigenère Cipher.
+- 📂 `Vigenere Cipher/` - Implementation of the Vigenère Cipher.
 - 📂 `DES/` - Implementation of the Data Encryption Standard.
-- 📂 `Fiestal cipher/` - Implementation of the Feistel Cipher.
+- 📂 `Feistel Cipher/` - Implementation of the Feistel Cipher.
+- 📂 `RSA/` - Implementation of the RSA encryption algorithm.
+- 📂 `Diffie-Hellman/` - Implementation of the Diffie-Hellman key exchange.
 - 📂 `TASK1/` - Additional cryptographic implementations and exercises.

+---

 ## 🚀 Getting Started
 To run any of these encryption programs, follow these steps: